-IQ: Information Quest is an employee assistance program, available to Department of State employees and their families, that provides comprehensive services on topics ranging from child care and financial planning to legal issues and eldercare support.
-Log on to their website (worklife4you.com).
-Contact IQ for login assistance.
+WorkLife4You (formerly IQ: Information Quest) is an employee assistance program, available to Department of State employees and their families, that provides comprehensive services on topics ranging from child care and financial planning to legal issues and eldercare support.
+Contact FLO at FLOAskSupportServices@state.gov for login assistance.
 Specialists are available 24/7.

 Victim’s Resource Advocacy Program (VRAP) - The Department of State’s Victims’ Resource Advocacy Program (VRAP) provides advocacy and on-going support during investigations conducted by the Bureau of Diplomatic Security.

 This is a list of advocacy resources the Family Liaison Office (FLO) has compiled, but does not constitute an endorsement or recommendation of any of these organizations by FLO or the Department of State.